Alexandra Agoston

-Alexandra Agoston-O'Connor, known professionally as Alexandra Agoston, is an Australian fashion model.
+Alexandra Agoston-O'Connor (born 24 June 1987) is an Australian fashion model.

 Career

 Agoston is of Hungarian, Irish, English, and Austrian descent.
 She was discovered in Paris while on holiday with her family.

 Her first modelling jobs were for Proenza Schouler, Monique Lhuillier, Christian Lacroix, Elie Saab, Armani Privé, Dior, Comme des Garçons and Jean-Paul Gaultier.
-She's also walked for Naeem Khan, Badgley Mischka, John Galliano, Off-White, Christian Siriano, and David Jones.
+She has also walked for Naeem Khan, Badgley Mischka, John Galliano, Off-White, Christian Siriano and David Jones.

 She is considered to be Gaultier's muse.

 Agoston has been the face of Kookai.

 Personal life

-Agoston is in a relationship with photographer Chris Colls.
+Agoston is in a relationship and has two children with photographer Chris Colls.